louispool/deskpi-super6c/README.md

 1. You may need to enable USB2.0 support for the CM in the first slot by adding `dtoverlay=dwc2,dr_mode=host` to the `config.txt` file in the root of the boot image.
 2. If you did not enable SSH via the Imager, to enable it you can create a blank file called `ssh` in the root of the boot image.
 3. At least on my monitor, I did not get a video signal, so for the CM in the first slot I had to replace `dtoverlay=vc4-kms-v3d`with `dtoverlay=vc4-fkms-v3d` (note the additional "f") in the `config.txt` file.
 I figured this out from this [comment](https://forums.raspberrypi.com/viewtopic.php?t=323920#p1939139) on the raspberry forums.
-4. You **cannot** mount an [SD Card to a CM with eMMC](https://www.reddit.com/r/retroflag_gpi/comments/snesyy/is_it_impossible_to_mount_the_sd_card_with_an/).
-Even though it's not explicitly stated, and the documentation on the Super6c github misleadingly states in the [TroubleShooting Section](https://github.com/DeskPi-Team/super6c#troubleshooting) that
+4. Even though it's not explicitly stated, and the documentation on the Super6c github misleadingly states in the [TroubleShooting Section](https://github.com/DeskPi-Team/super6c#troubleshooting) that
 	> "If your CM4 module has eMMC on board, the SSD drive and **TF card** can be external mass storage."

+    You **cannot** mount an [SD Card to a CM with eMMC](https://www.reddit.com/r/retroflag_gpi/comments/snesyy/is_it_impossible_to_mount_the_sd_card_with_an/).

 ### References
 - https://github.com/raspberrypi/usbboot
 - https://www.raspberrypi.com/documentation/computers/compute-module.html#flashing-the-compute-module-emmc
 - https://www.jeffgeerling.com/blog/2020/usb-20-ports-not-working-on-compute-module-4-check-your-overlays

-## Non-eMMC (CM4 Lite)
+## Method 2: Non-eMMC (CM4 Lite)

-Flash Raspberry Pi OS to the TF cards or SSD drives, insert them into the card slot, fix it with screws, connect the power supply, and press `PWR_BTN` button to power them on.
+This method would be used for the CM4 Lite versions, which do not have eMMC storage.
+But is relatively simple and can be done with the Raspberry Pi Imager tool.

+1. Download, install and start the [Raspberry PI Imager](https://www.raspberrypi.com/software/) for your host OS.
+2. Select your preferred OS (for k3s you need a **64-bit** OS).
+Typically, the 64-bit lite version should be sufficient, unless you want full GUI support.
+3. Select the SD Card to write to.
+4. NOTE: In `Advanced options`, be sure to
+    * set the **hostname** of your Pi to something unique and memorable (I chose `deskpi` followed by a number, e.g. `deskpi1`)
+    * enable **passwordless** SSH
+    * set a common **username** for all your Pi's (I chose `deskpi`), as well as an optional password.
+    * configure Wireless LAN, if it is supported by your CM **(optional)**
+5. Once completed, insert the SD Card into the CM's card slot.
+6. Repeat this for all CMs - the headless CM's do not need a desktop environment, so the 64-bit lite version of Raspberry Pi OS should be sufficient.
+Remember to change the hostname for every CM.

+See the [Notes](#notes) section above for additional information.

-## Installing the OS to the NVMe SSD
+## 3. Installing the OS to the NVMe SSD

 You should ensure that you have enough disk space to accommodate the OS as well as the Kubernetes installation on the CM4.
 If you only have, say, 8GB of free space on the eMMC (or SD Card) of the CM4, the Kubernetes node may issue disk pressure warnings and may evict pods deployed on that node.

-If your CM4s have inadequate disk storage on the eMMC (or SD Card) you may consider installing the OS to an NVMe SSD with sufficient storage.
+If your CM4s have **inadequate** disk storage on the eMMC (or SD Card) you may consider installing the OS to an NVMe SSD with sufficient storage.
 To do this we have to install the OS to the NVMe drive and update the boot order according to the [NVMe boot documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#nvme-ssd-boot).

 ### Installing the OS to the NVMe SSD

 There are a number of ways to accomplish this, unfortunately, they are a bit more complicated than just using the Raspberry Pi Imager tool to burn the OS to the eMMC or SD Card of the CM4.

-1. If you have a USB NVMe adapter, you can mount the SSD as a USB device and use the RPi Imager tool to burn the OS image to the SSD.
+1. If you have a USB NVMe adapter (which you can buy on Amazon for around 20 euros), you can mount the SSD as a USB device and use the RPi Imager tool to burn the OS image to the SSD.
-2. If you do not have an adapter, you could install Raspberry Pi Desktop to the CM4 (as described above), log onto the CM4 and use the _SD Card Copier_ app to clone the eMMC (or SD Card) of the CM4 to the SSD.
+2. If you do not have an adapter, you could install **Raspberry Pi Desktop** to the CM4 (as described [above](#emmc-)), logon to the CM4 and use the _SD Card Copier_ app (found in the GUI) to clone the eMMC (or SD Card) of the CM4 to the SSD.
-3. If you do not have access to a GUI desktop (as would be the case for all the RPi's apart from the one located in CM4#1 on the board), you could try one of the following methods to copy the image to the SSD:
+3. If you do not have access to a GUI desktop (as would be the case for all the RPi's apart from the one located in CM4#1 on the board), you could try **one** of the following methods to copy the image to the SSD:
-   - Clone the image with [rpi-clone](https://github.com/billw2/rpi-clone)
+   - Clone the image with [rpi-clone](https://github.com/billw2/rpi-clone) or
    - Use the [RPi Imager CLI](https://github.com/raspberrypi/rpi-imager/issues/460#issuecomment-1180525160)<br>
-     `rpi-imager --cli <image file to write> <destination drive device>`
+     `rpi-imager --cli <image file to write> <destination drive device>` or
    - Use [SDM](https://github.com/gitbls/sdm), a Raspberry Pi SSD/SD Card Image Manager utility.

 ### Updating the Boot Order